dividiti/ck-caffe/README.md

 ```

 If you have Android SDK and NDK installed, you can compile and run the same classification example on your Android device
-connected to a host machine via ADB as following:
+connected to a host machine via ADB as follows:

 ```
  $ ck compile program:caffe-classification --speed --target_os=android21-arm64